fhinkel/InteractiveShell/Readme.md

     `sudo npm test`
     `or inside boot2docker npm test`

 By default, listening on port 8002.
+Open [http://localhost:8002](http://localhost:8002) in your browser.
-On your own machine visit the server on http://localhost:8002.
 If you have Macaulay2 installed, this gives you an (unsecured!)
 Macaulay2 shell.
 That means, through the browser you have access to your entire machine with the same permissions as the user that started m2server, i.e., you.

 In order to get a secure system, build the virtual box by running `vagrant up`.